 Our anti climb paint is suitable for use in temperatures between -15 and +35 degrees C.

 The thick, gloopy consistency of anti climbing paint means it needs to be applied quite thickly to be effective.
 The recommended application thickness is around 2 to 3mm.
 Coverage requires around 2.5 litres of paint for each square metre that is to be painted.

 The paint can be applied by brush and we recommend using a disposable paint brush to save the need for cleaning afterwards.
 Appropriate precautions should be observed including wearing protective gloves, eye protection and ensuring adequate ventilation.

-Please note: Anti-climb security paint could be harmful to aquatic environments and is therefore unsuitable for use around the garden pond or other aquatic areas.
+Anti-climb security paint is harmful to aquatic environments and is therefore unsuitable for use around the garden pond or other aquatic areas.

 Anti climbing paint is based on a petroleum gel.
 It will potentially stain skin and clothing raising concerns regarding how best to remove it.
 Proprietary stain removers can help, but generally a solvent such as white spirit or turpentine, followed by a thorough wash, will remove paint stains from clothing.

 If you need to remove anti vandal paint from a surface to which it has been previously applied then a solvent such as white spirit, along with thorough washing, will do the job.